TechnologyAdvice/technologyadvice.github.io/_posts/2016-10-08-jumping-into-elasticsearch.markdown

 The [Elasticsearch REST API](https://www.elastic.co/guide/en/elasticsearch/reference/2.3/index.html) makes it possible to perform basic (and far-from-basic) CRUD operations at the index and document level, as well as monitor your clusters and nodes.

 ### Creating an index
-First, let's create a basic index for a social network.
+First, let's create an index for a bare-bones social network.
 In the lefthand Sense panel paste (or type, and take advantage of the awesome IntelliSense):

 ```
 PUT /socialnetwork